zikicm/github-sublime/README.md

 # github-sublime
-Chrome plug in which adds Sublime most used features to GitHub browsing.
+Chrome plug in which adds Sublime's most used features to GitHub browsing.